lavell-xyz/rapid-react-tutorial/rapid-react-2.md

 Good work!
 This step was fundamental to your understanding of React.
 We covered a lot of ground.
-Take a break, and when you're ready, head on over to <a href="https://link.lavell.xyz/rapid-react-3" target="_blank">Step 3</a>, where we'll start styling things and making our little prototype look more like Trello!
+Take a break, and when you're ready, head on over to <a href="https://link.lavell.xyz/rapid-react-3" target="_blank">Step 3 - Styling with CSS</a>, where we'll start styling things and making our little prototype look more like Trello!